czcorpus/InterText_server/README.md

 ## Technical details on file formats

-- the system expects use of (at most) two place numbered id-attributes for all alignable elements, the separator can be any of : , . - _ characters; their parent elements can be numbered by one placed numbers; prefixes to the id-attributes are possible, but they will be stripped on import (can be regenerated on export as "long-ids" by the corresponding function in settings.php
+- the system expects use of id-attributes with (at most) two-part numbers (two levels) for all alignable elements, the separator can be any of : , . - _ characters; their parent elements can be numbered by simple numbers only; prefixes to the id-attributes are possible, but they will be stripped on import (and can be regenerated on export as "long-ids" by the corresponding function in settings.php
-- the default (re-)numbering scheme is to have plain numbers for containers (parents) and two placed numbers for alignable elements, separated by a colon (e.g. "12:3" for the third sentence (element) in the 12th paragraph (container))
+- the default (re-)numbering scheme is to have simple numbers for containers (parents) and two-part numbers for alignable elements, separated by a colon (e.g. "12:3" for the third sentence (element) in the 12th paragraph (container))
-- if nested containers are detected in the document, only plain (one place) numbering of the alignable elements is applied and their parents (containers) are ignored (this feature was not tested properly)
+- if nested containers are detected in the document, only simple (single level) numbering of the alignable elements is applied and their parents (containers) are ignored
 - the file format for TEI alignment file is one single "linkGrp" element with two attributes: "toDoc" and "fromDoc"; their values should point to the filenames of the separate documents, or at least have the form:
 "document_name.version_name.extensions" - extensions are optional, but
-"document_name" and "version_name" are used to identify the aligned document versions of this alignment according to the names as declared in InterText; the "linkGrp" elements then contains the "link" elements, each corresponding to one position (segment) in the alignment, with the following attributes:
+"document_name" and "version_name" are used to identify the aligned document versions of this alignment according to the names as declared in InterText; the "linkGrp" element then contains the "link" elements, each corresponding to one position (segment) in the alignment, with the following attributes:
  - "xtargets" is a semicolon separated list of element's id-values linked together (first a space-separated list of element id-s from the  "toDoc" document, and after the semicolon a space-separated list of element id-s from the "fromDoc" document);
- - "status" is an optional attribute of the status of the link - known values are "man" (for manually confirmed link), "auto"  (for automatically aligned elements), "plain" (for unaligned / unconfirmed / uknown status);
+ - "status" is an optional attribute with the status of the link - known values are "man" (for manually confirmed link), "auto"  (for automatically aligned elements), "plain" (for unaligned / unconfirmed / uknown status);
- - "mark" is used internally to preserve user bookmarks from the editor, only values 0 and 1 are known, but for 0 no attribute is generated at all
+ - "mark" is used internally to preserve user bookmarks from the editor, only values 0 and 1 are known, but for 0 no attribute is generated at all on export
  - "type" is only generated on export for convenience, it gives a dash separated count of elements linked together by the link (e.g. "1-2")